ahmed-faroukk/MapImp/README.md

 # desc
-The Employee Management System allows you to add new employees with their respective salaries, delete employees, give promotions, and generate a report of all employees and their salaries.
+The simple Employee Management System allows you to add new employees with their respective salaries, delete employees, give promotions, and generate a report of all employees and their salaries.
 The main aim of this code is to practice using Kotlin Map data structure.

 # EmployeeInterface
 <pre>